Subito-it/PodBuilder/README.md

     $ pod_builder init
     $ pod_builder build_all

-This will initialize the project to use PodBuilder and prebuild Alamofire.
+This will initialize the project to use PodBuilder and prebuild Alamofire, open the project in Xcode and compile.

 # Contributing